Best Value

 City water supplies may have chlorine added to the supply that is not great for your skin or hair, but it does help reduce risks of potentially dangerous coliform bacteria in the tap.

-If your house is in a rural area and supplied by well water then you may have a high concentration of nitrates (nitrate pollution); natural contaminants like arsenic, fluoride, or other minerals; or pesticides used on crops and animal waste.
+If your house is in a rural area and supplied with well water, then you may have a high concentration of nitrates (nitrate pollution); natural contaminants like arsenic, fluoride, or other minerals; or pesticides used on crops and animal waste.
 Another common problem is when your well water smells like sulfur.

 If your area has hard water, consider a water filter or water softener that removes minerals.
 This will protect your home appliances from damage from scale build-up.